 Thanks so much.
 You know, I think the repeated nagging comes when they've already left the table (and the dishes) while I'm busy doing something else.
 So it's a reminder to myself to take a breath, relax, and sit at the table with them for the entirety of the snack.
 Then it would only be one reminder instead of multiple.

-One more thing: is it okay to ask for chores in exchange for a privileges?
+One more thing: is it okay to ask for chores in exchange for a privilege?
 For example, my kids wanted to play a Toy Story interactive game today (video games are rare in our house.)
-So I said, "sure.
+So I said, "Sure.
 One of you help me unload the dishwasher first, and the other can pick up the playmobile figures.
 Then you can play the game."
 They helped out eagerly and without complaint... but is that method going to be problematic in the long run?

 Thank you again!!~